 - A good team player who can speak up and ask questions and enjoys co-creating with others

 - Passionate, articulate, energetic, and creative!

 To apply for this internship, please send a resume and a cover letter that discusses why you are interested in interning as part of the Donella Meadows Project; how you currently pursue your interests in sustainable, resilient communities; and how working with us fits into and strengthens your goals.

 While our main internship period is over the summer, we also welcome Dartmouth students interested in working with us during fall, winter, or spring term if they have a light course load.
-Work-study eligibility is a required in the fall, winter and spring terms.
+Work-study eligibility is desirable (but not required) in the fall, winter and spring terms.
 To talk about the possibility of interning, please contact us by emailing info [at] donellameadows [dot] org.

 We are always eager to have volunteers on our team who are interested in sustainability, community, systems approaches, and promoting Donella Meadows’s thinking.
 Our volunteers help us with community projects, amplifying Dana’s work, and more.
 Interested?
 Please get in touch to discuss how you can work with us on our sustainability mission!

 Our guiding principles and values